Eddy Merckx: Doping

 On 8 November 1973, it was announced that Merckx had tested positive for norephedrine after winning the Giro di Lombardia a month earlier.
-Upon learning of the first test being positive in later October, he had a counter-analysis performed which also turned up positive.
+Upon learning of the first test being positive in later October, he had a counter-analysis performed which was also positive.
 The drug was present in a cough medicine that the Molteni doctor, Dr. Cavalli, prescribed to him.
 Merckx was disqualified from the race and the victory was awarded to second-place finisher Gimondi.
-In addition, Merckx was given a month suspension and fined 150,000 lira.
-Merckx admitted his fault in taking the medicine but said that the name norephedrine was not on the bottle of cough syrup he used.
+In addition, Merckx was given a month's suspension and fined 150,000 lira.
+He admitted his fault in taking the medicine but said that the name norephedrine was not on the bottle of cough syrup he used.
 Norephedrine was later removed from the WADA-list of banned substances.

-On 8 May 1977, Merckx, along with several other riders, tested positive for pemoline, a stimulant in Stimul, at La Flèche Wallonne.
-The group of riders was charged by the Belgian cycling federation, and the riders were each given a 24,000 pesetas fine and a one-month suspension.
+On 8 May 1977, Merckx, along with several other riders, tested positive for the stimulant pemoline at La Flèche Wallonne.
+The group of riders was charged by the Belgian cycling federation, and were each given a 24,000 pesetas fine and a one-month suspension.
 Initially, Merckx announced his intention to appeal the penalty, saying he only took substances that were not on the banned list.
-Merckx's 8th-place finish in the race was voided.
-Years later, Merckx admitted he did take a banned substance, citing that he was wrong to have trusted a doctor.
+His eighth-place finish in the race was voided.
+Years later, Merckx said he did take a banned substance, citing that he was wrong to have trusted a doctor.